 In effect, U.S. campuses have been importing anti-Semitic propaganda for almost 50 years.
 As the New York Times reported in 1978, “Oil wealth from the Middle East is starting to flow onto college and university campuses throughout the country, bringing a bonanza of endowed chairs and new programs.”
 That initial flood of money—and specific concerns about gifts to Georgetown University’s Center for Contemporary Arab Studies—led to the establishment of foreign gift-reporting requirements in 1986.
 To this day, Section 117 of the Higher Education Act requires universities to report foreign gifts above $250,000.

 Unfortunately, weak enforcement by the Department of Education allowed many universities to ignore the requirement.
 That changed in 2019, when Secretary Betsy DeVos initiated noncompliance investigations at several top schools.
-In 2023 congressional testimony, Paul Moore, chief investigative council at the Department of Education during the Trump administration, described the sea change that followed: “enhanced enforcement . . . produced dramatic results,” including the “disclosure of more than $6.5 billion in previously undisclosed foreign gifts and contributions.”
+In 2023 congressional testimony, Paul Moore, chief investigative counsel at the Department of Education during the Trump administration, described the sea change that followed: “enhanced enforcement . . . produced dramatic results,” including the “disclosure of more than $6.5 billion in previously undisclosed foreign gifts and contributions.”
 The Network Contagion Research Institute (NCRI), which analyzed the updated disclosures for 2014–19, found that over $2.7 billion in gifts came from Qatari sources, $1.2 billion from Chinese entities, and over $1 billion originated in Saudi Arabia.

 The Biden administration, pressured by the higher-education lobby, closed outstanding Section 117 investigations in August 2022.
-Later the same year, the Department of Education moved enforcement from the Office of the General Council to the Office of Federal Student Aid.
+Later the same year, the Department of Education moved enforcement from the Office of the General Counsel to the Office of Federal Student Aid.
 Disclosures have dwindled since.

 Foreign entities invest in U.S. universities for many reasons, including to gain access to sensitive technology and to exert influence over cutting-edge researchers.
 When it comes to shaping the campus marketplace of ideas, gifts to Middle East studies centers have paid off.
 A 2022 report by the National Association of Scholars, Hijacked, looked at more than 50 such centers and concluded that they produce “biased material that promotes the political interests of the donors.”
 A 2020 Education Department study noted that Saudi Arabia has advanced “Islamic ideology . . . through multimillion-dollar donations to elite Western institutions” since 9/11.